 Simple changes to attitude can boost happiness levels immensely.
 Listening to ‘happy’, up beat music can alter a mood significantly.
 Choose to listen to this music with the mindset that it will make you happy and BOOM your mood is lifted and you feel happy.
 Happy people are those that have made happiness into one of their life goals.
 The seek out opportunities that will increase their happiness levels.
 These people are in general good self managers, with good communication skills.
 They live and work in environments which are mood enhancing.
 The happiest people are those that hold personal growth a priority, see truth and honesty as the right way to live, and live a positive life.

-Humans inherently have the ability to seek out the worst in every situation, we tend to see a negative outcome to a situation before ever considering a positive one.
-Many neuropsychologists have labelled this a ‘negativity bias’ and in order to counter this effect we have to start reprogramming ourselves to look for the good in every situation before the bad, lingering on and appreciating all of the positive moments however small they may be.
-We are surrounded by opportunities everyday in which we can choose to be happy, it is a case of registering these moments, and using them.
+Humans inherently have the ability to seek out the worst in every situation.
+We tend to see a negative outcome to a situation before ever considering a positive one.
+Many neuropsychologists have labelled this a ‘negativity bias’ and in order to counter this effect we have to start reprogramming ourselves to look for the good in every situation before the bad.
+Lingering on and appreciating all of the positive moments however small they may be.
+We are surrounded by opportunities everyday in which we can choose to be happy.
+It’s a case of registering these moments, and using them.

-Happiness levels are also increased when be show gratitude and thankfulness in our daily lives; when we take joy in the little things that we often take for granted, happiness is never far away.
-So create a positive mindset, recognise and celebrate moments of happiness and pleasure through the day and make happiness something that you choose for your future.
+Happiness levels are also increased when be show gratitude and thankfulness in our daily lives.
+When we take joy in the little things that we often take for granted, happiness is never far away.
+When we are grateful for what we have, instead of focusing on what we don’t have, it can change our whole perspective instantly.
+So create a positive mindset, recognise and celebrate small moments of joy and pleasure through the day and make happiness something that you choose for your future.